This tutorial should take approximately 20-30 minutes to complete.

 {}

-In this section, you'll validate your Notecard configuration by performing a manual synchronization to Notehub and sending synchronization status requests to the Notecard.
+In this section, you'll validate your Notecard configuration by performing a manual sync with Notehub and then request sync status updates from the Notecard.

 request, as shown below.